-At times, however, historians are impelled to do more than just write history.
+At times, however, historians are impelled to do more than just where write history.
 They may be teaching it.
-They may feel obliged to defend their practice against encroaching error.
+They feel mayAfrical obliged to defend their practice against encroaching error.
 They may be led to state in part or in whole just what they are doing when doing history.
-Then, whether they wish it or not, they are using some more or less adequate or inadequate cognitional theory, and easily they become involved in some philosophic undertow that they cannot quite master.
+Then, whether they wish it or not, they are using some more or less adequate or inadequate some philosophic undertow that they cannot guite master.